-If you want to take your studies to postgraduate level and push the boundaries of technology through your own research, then our MRes Technology research degree is for you.
+If you want to take your studies in technology to postgraduate level then our MRes Technology degree – a flexible postgraduate taught course, during which you'll complete a large research project – is for you.

 Taught in our Faculty of Technology, this course is recognised for its research into cosmology, artificial intelligence, healthcare and computing, engineering, and mathematics.
 You can choose to study the course through campus-based or distance learning.